Skip to Main Content

 Judging the Writer’s Credibility

-Test for common ground.
+Test for knowledge. ■ Test for common ground. ■ Test for fairness.

-PART 3 Writing Strategies
+Part 3 Writing Strategies

 13 Cueing the Reader